SpectrumIM/spectrum2/tracker/index.md

 Case | Title | Status
 -----|-------|-------
-14 | Libtransport: Unregister user even when remote-roster query in unregisterUser() timeouts | Active 13 | Swiften: handleLogoutRequest can crash the backend in some situations | Active 11 | Libtransport: call sendBuddyRosterPush from sendRIE to cache buddy changes | Active
+15 | Libtransport, Swiften: Support all roles and affiliations | Active 14 | Libtransport: Unregister user even when remote-roster query in unregisterUser() timeouts | Active 13 | Swiften: handleLogoutRequest can crash the backend in some situations | Active 11 | Libtransport: call sendBuddyRosterPush from sendRIE to cache buddy changes | Active